Workplace Investigations Ireland & Fair Procedures

 The Code of Practice on Grievance and Disciplinary Procedures Order 2000 seen here provides a good guide regarding what fairness in terms of an investigation should look like.

-The following principles from the Code are helpful touchpoints for an employee to understand and assess regarding their own investigation meeting.
+The following principles form the Code are helpful touchpoints for an employee to understand and assess regarding their own investigation meeting.

 |• That details of any allegations or complaints are put to the employee concerned;|